baoisnotruski/tech-for-non-techies/index.md

 ### Wait, but why?

-- There is a special kind of flow that you achieve when your fingers don't leave the keyboard.
+- Your thoughts can flow like a river into the computer when your fingers don't leave the keyboard.

 - When are already familiar with the commands that are relevant to you, it's just faster.